 A press advertisement will appear in January advising parents of their right to make a placing request and asking for applications to be made by 15 March.
 Applications for early entry requests should also be made at this time.
 An acknowledgement will be sent within five working days of receipt.

 Arrangements will be made for you and your child to be interviewed at the receiving primary school.
 You will be informed of the date and time of the interview and will be sent a simple form to complete about your child's pre-school experience.
 The interview will normally last for no more than an hour and will be conducted by a specialist in early education, designated by the authority, and by the headteacher of the receiving school.
 The purpose of the interview will be to determine whether your child has reached the level of development which will allow him/her to settle happily into a P1 class.

 Following the interview, a report will go to a Head of Service.
 If it is decided that your request should be granted you will receive a letter inviting you to enrol your child at your local school.

 However, you have the right to make a placing request for your child(ren) to be educated in a school other than the local school.

 In considering requests for early entry the authority must take into account the normal constraints affecting the provision of education generally.
-Therefore in determining any request in addition to making an assessment of the child's suitability, the authority will require to consider whether additional resources, for example staffing, adaptation of school buildings or other facilities will require to be committed as a result of the early entry request.
+Therefore in determining any request in addition to assessing the child's suitability, the authority will require to consider whether additional resources, for example, staffing, adaptation of school buildings or other facilities will require to be committed as a result of the early entry request.